maeday/EventHub/README.md

   will be merged to 'master' for each release
 * To switch to branch 'dev', enter the command:
   `git checkout -b dev origin/dev`
+* For those of you unfamiliar with Python syntax, Python is strict about consistent indentation. _Tabs and spaces do not mix well._
+  **DO NOT USE TABS.
+ONLY USE SPACES!**